azzarelli/VET4NeRF/README.md

 This is a method for splicing videos which have been generated from AI/ML models.
 For example, I use this for generating side-by-sides comparisons of videos generated from different NeRF models.

+PRs accepted: Happy to make modifications/Accept methods (once there ar enough image modification/build methods, I will add a `utils/custom_modifiers.py` to share)

 ## Requirements

 Run `pip install opencv-ptyhon` (un-tested with `conda` envs)

 ## Repo Status
+The only objective this repo has it to provide full control for editing together many videos

 - [x] Videos with same camera and path parameters (untested with variation durations/fps)
 - [x] Custom functions for splicing and building
 - [x] Default vertical split and linear concatenation of N videos
 - [ ] Option for horizontal split
 - [ ] Option for transitioning vertical/horizontal split
+- [ ] Option to modify image parameters (global crop/filtering/etc.)

 ## Instructions for Execution